 This coordination resulted in design revisions, including redesign of the Project along the southern frontage of Santana Park to reduce impacts, and the development of the avoidance, minimization, and mitigation measures listed in Section D above.

-Formal concurrence that the Project will result in de minimis impacts to Santana Park will be provided to Caltrans by PRNS and referenced in the final version of this document.
+Formal concurrence that the Project will result in de minimis impacts to Santana Park was provided to Caltrans by PRNS, as per the letter shown on the following pages.

 APPENDIX B

 Title VI Policy Statement

 California Department of Transportation